 - Creates situations of disloyal competition between international markets, since there exists those who have to endure a higher exploitation cost for complying with the established conducts, compared to those who do not have this costs since they dismiss this code of conduct.

 - Creates an insecure environment for the workers on the ships, where they have no job security or security per se, since this ships avoid any type of work standards and of human life security on the sea.

 The Antarctic toothfish is the species who is most affected by illegal fishing due to its high prices in markets.
-Antarctic toothfish are harvested through trawling, a process where a net is towed behind a boat for short periods of time.
-Trawling captures everything that gets in the net’s way, capturing any kind of fish, and even different types of animals.
-For example, albatross dive into the water to catch the bait used to lure the toothfish and drown when they cannot escape from the netting.
+This fishing is done by trawling (where a net is towed behind a boat for short periods of time).
+Trawling captures everything that stand on the nets way, capturing any kind of fish, and even different types of animals.
+For example albatross dive into the water to catch the bait used to lure the toothfish and drown when they cannot escape.

-On the other hand, biologists think that krill may suffer from the same consequences as the Antarctic toothfish due to its great demand on the world market.
-It is of great importance to stress the preservation of krill since it is the base of the food chain of Antarctica’s fauna.
-Contrary to fishing Antarctic toothfish, a relatively big-size ship is needed to fish krill, which fortunately makes it harder for illegal krill fishing to take place.
-However, it is still necessary to control effectively the amount of krill that arrives in each ship to the ports and that the values given by the ships are the correct ones.
+On the other hand biologists think that krill may suffer from the same consequences as the Antarctic toothfish due to its great demand on the world market.
+It is of great importance to stress the preservation of krill since it is the base of the food chain of antartica’s fauna.
+Contrary to fishing Antarctic toothfish, to fish krill a relatively big-size ship is needed, which fortunately makes it harder for there to be illegal krill fishing, but it is necessary to control effectively the amount of krill that arrives in each ship to the ports and that the values given by the ships are the correct ones.